keithjgrant/Taming-CSS/Crawling/chapter3.md

 Not all attributes are inherited, however.
 Only certain ones are.
 In general, these are the attributes you will *want* to be inherited.
 This is primarily attributes pertaining to text: `color`, `font`, `font-family`, `font-size`, `font-weight`, `font-variant`, `font-style`, `line-height`, `letter-spacing`, `text-align`, `text-indent`, `text-transform`, `white-space`, `word-spacing`.

-A few others such as the list attributes `list-style`, `list-style-type`, `list-style-position`, and `list-style-image`.
-The table border attributes `border-collapse` and `border-spacing` inherit, as well; note that these are the attributes that control table border behavior, not the more commonly used attributes for specifying borders for non-table elements.
+A few others inherit as well, such as the list attributes `list-style`, `list-style-type`, `list-style-position`, and `list-style-image`.
+The table border attributes `border-collapse` and `border-spacing` are also inherited; note that these are the attributes that control border behavior of tables, not the more commonly used attributes for specifying borders for non-table elements.
 We wouldn't want a `<div>` passing its border down to every descendant element!
 This is not quite a comprehensive list, but very nearly.

 Again, you will find these to come naturally.
 If you inherently expect something to inherit, it probably will.